NEW: Mayor says shooter had visited Fort Lauderdale before, attacks was random

 Federal authorities were familiar with Santiago.
 He’d set off red flags just weeks ago.

-He visited an Alaska FBI office in November, saying his mind was being controlled by US intelligence.
-He left a gun in the car.
+When Esteban Santiago was in an Alaska FBI office in November, saying his mind was being controlled by US intelligence, he left a gun in his car.

 (Previously, authorities said Santiago also left a newborn in the car, but Anchorage FBI spokeswoman Staci Feger-Pellessier walked that back Sunday, saying Santiago had his child with him when he walked into the FBI office, and “the child was in constant custody and care of the FBI, inside our facility, until his mother retrieved him.”)

-The Army veteran's rambling walk-in interview at the Anchorage office was concerning enough for authorities to take away his gun and order a mental health evaluation.
-But it wasn't enough to get him mentally adjudicated, which would have prohibited Santiago from owning a firearm.
+Santiago’s rambling walk-in interview at the Anchorage office was concerning enough for authorities to take away his gun and order a mental health evaluation.
+But it wasn’t enough to get him mentally adjudicated, which would have prohibited Santiago from owning a gun.